 In this section, we do not intend to fully expand on the best practices of creating questions.
 There are already excellent resources available such as those below.
-If you have other sources, let us know and we will add them here.

 This overview is a starting point and focuses on issues specifically relevant to the PIEL Survey app.

 The questions should be clear and reasonably brief.

 This is good research practice but is also important with the PIEL Survey app.
 The app is designed with large fonts so that users can easily read it when interrupted to do a survey.
 The easier it is to read the survey without finding glasses or light source, the higher the completion rate is likely to be.

 Ideally the question and responses should fit on one page without the need for scrolling.

 This point is relevant only for for list questions and checkbox questions.

 Responses need to be comprehensive.
 This is not only good research practice, it is built into the PIEL Survey App.
 A participant must respond to each question to be able to navigate to the next question.